 Some people dismiss Harry Potter as “just children’s books."
 But although it's true that J.K.
 Rowling's universe can be a little silly—after all, we're talking about a world where wizards and witches spend their hard-earned sickles on "Bertie Bott's Every Flavor Beans," and pooped their pants before the invention of plumbing—the books are just as wise as they are witty.

-I've collected 16 great standalone quotes from the book series to illustrate just how profound and applicable to real-life the words of Harry Potter can be.
-Whether you're an adult or a younger reader, these powerful quotes are worth incorporating in your own life.
+I've collected 16 of the best standalone quotes from the book series to illustrate just how profound and applicable to real-life the words of Harry Potter can be.
+For readers both young and old, these powerful pearls of wisdom are worth incorporating into your own life.
 Whether you're in search of some funny words to lift your spirits, or inspirational sayings to motivate you to persist in the face of adversity, these Harry Potter quotes are words to live by.
-Keep them in mind for the next time you need some inspiration, and let us know in the comments if we've missed any of your favorites.
+Keep them in mind for the next time you need some advice, and let us know in the comments if we've missed any of your favorites.

 “There are all kinds of courage,” said Dumbledore, smiling.
 “It takes a great deal of bravery to stand up to our enemies, but just as much to stand up to our friends.” –The Philosopher’s Stone